 When you don’t go deep on your thinking, I call it surface thinking.
-I equate “surface thinking” to “surface cleaning”.
+I equate “surface thinking” to “surface cleaning.”
 When your mother is coming over to visit in half an hour, you “surface clean” by quickly take everything and jam into the drawers or closets where she won’t be able to see.
 You never really clean up.
-The same thing holds with “surface thinking”.
+The same thing holds with “surface thinking.”
 Yes, you think, but it stays at the opinion level.
-You don’t dig in to the data, you don’t listen to others or go do the necessary research to back up your opinion.
+You don’t dig into the data; you don’t listen to others or do the necessary research to back up your opinion.
 You never really go deep enough to uncover the deep rich insightful conclusions.
 And everyone knows it.

 Opinions are great.
 Every leader should have one and be able to articulate their views.
-But it’s best when you can layer it in fact.
-One good rule for communicating your opinion is something I learned in my first year Logic class: Premise, Premise, Conclusion.
+But it’s best when you can layer it.
+One good rule for communicating your opinion is something I learned in my first-year Logic class: Premise, Premise, Conclusion.
 Try it out, next time you’re engaged in debate.
 Just make sure the premise is backed by fact.

 So what happens when you just do “surface thinking”:

-- The programs bomb, and because you don’t know what elements of the program really failed, you throw out the entire program—the strategy was wrong, the tactics didn’t do what you hoped, the goals weren’t set up right and even the agency did a bad job.
-You throw it all out, and might even fire the agency.
+- The programs bomb, and because you don’t know what elements of the program failed, you throw out the entire program—the strategy was wrong, the tactics didn’t do what you hoped, the goals weren’t set up right, and even the agency did a bad job.
+You throw it all out, and might also fire the agency.

 - When you just operate at the surface level, when you’re debating a topic, instead of the team going deep and seeking out real and rich facts to support one side or the other, the conversation moves sideways instead of deep.
-What you’ll notice is you’ll be talking about distribution at the surface level, and because no one in the room wants to go deep, they say “well what about the new cheery flavor, I took it home and my wife didn’t like it, are we sure it’s going to work” or “this new golf shirt for the sales meeting is very cool, I want one of these puppies”.
+What you’ll notice is you’ll be talking about distribution at the surface level.
+Because no one in the room wants to go deep, they say “well what about the new cheery flavor, I took it home, and my wife didn’t like it, are we sure it’s going to work” or “this new golf shirt for the sales meeting is very cool, I want one of these puppies.”
 The leadership team spins, round and round, never diving deep enough to solve the issues, just casually moves on to new issues.
 This is how bad decisions or no decisions get made.

-The best way go deep on your analysis, ask “so what does that mean” at least five times and watch the information gets richer and deeper.
+The best way goes deep on your analysis, asks, “so what does that mean” at least five times and watch the information gets richer and deeper.

 The first analysis is “What do we know?” with 5 key questions to help you sort through your analysis:

 - What do we assume?
-Your educated/knowledge based conclusion that helps us bridge between fact, and speculation.
+Your educated/knowledge-based conclusion helps us bridge between fact and speculation.

-- What we think?
-Based on facts, and assumptions, you should be able to say what we think will happen.
+- What do we think?
+Based on facts and assumptions, you should be able to say what we think will happen.

 - What do we need to find out?
 There may be unknowns still.